-However, in the beginning, as a manager, you may be struggling to determine which metrics to track and how to extract data in order to prove that performance is really improving.
+However, in the beginning, as a manager, you may be struggling to determine which metrics to track and how to extract data to prove that performance is really improving.
 One of the first things you need to start monitoring is your aging work in progress (WIP) on the Kanban board.

 Limiting work in progress is crucial for implementing Lean management.
 As the latter’s aim is to minimize waste and increase efficiency, the Kanban method is a perfect way to apply the Lean principles to your process.

 The Kanban method prescribes that you always aim for shorter cycle times.
-To achieve this, you should apply WIP limits and structure your board to best reflect your process.
-The value of flow is recognized as a powerful way to ensure timely delivery.
-In Lean management, the shorter the cycle time of the assignments on your board gets, the more items you are able to produce in a certain time period.
+To achieve this, you should apply WIP limits to your project and structure your board to best reflect your process.
+The value of flow is recognized as a powerful way to ensure solid WIP management and thus, timely delivery.

 Applying WIP limits helps your team to minimize multitasking and avoid constant context switching.

 In this sense, after building your Kanban board, you need to continue measuring key performance indicators.
 The next step is to track how these actions actually reflect on your results.
 This will be necessary for you to be able to improve your process further.

 They spend different amounts of time in each of the sub-columns.
 It is important to know where the process is slowing down in order to determine why and how to improve it.

 Every aging WIP chart contains the following elements:

 The vertical axis visualizes how long each task has spent in that section, in days.
 If you are eager to get a deeper understanding of it, there is more detailed information and instructions in the article on Aging WIP.

 You may also find a problem with the setting of your Kanban board and determine that certain columns are not optimally organized, which is slowing down the process.
-It may be a review column with too high WIP limit causing disruptions in the flow.
+It may be a review column with a too high WIP limit causing disruptions in the flow.

-In order to prevent such delays, it is a good practice to set an automatic message for the assignees of tasks having spent more than the usual time in In Progress area.
-It could tell them that maybe the task needs to be broken down into smaller ones in order to pass faster through the funnel and not to clog the process by filling the WIP limits.
+To prevent such delays, it is a good practice to set an automatic message for the assignees of tasks, having spent more than the usual time in the "In Progress" area.
+It could tell them that maybe the task needs to be broken down into smaller ones in order to pass faster through the funnel and thus not clog the process by filling the WIP limits.